All Rounder

 TDS

 TDS Range: Varies depending on grind size, brew time, and sample collection methods used.
-It’s fairly useless to talk about, but in case you’re curious, here’s my readings.
+It’s fairly useless to talk about unless you’re using a calibrated VST refractometer specifically, but in case you’re curious, here’s my readings.

 Now…Let’s Get Started!!